-Ex-Trump campaign chairman Paul Manafort released from prison to home confinement over virus concerns
+Paul Manafort Released to Home Confinement Over Virus Fears

 “He’s going home,” Downing said.
 “He’s doing OK.
 He didn’t get the virus, so that’s good.”

+While Trump has tweeted favorably about Manafort, he has lashed out at Cohen, calling him a “rat” for cooperating with federal prosecutors.

+Michael Avenatti, a lawyer who represented adult film actress Stormy Daniels in a lawsuit against Trump before being convicted of trying to extort millions of dollars from Nike Inc., was released from jail in Manhattan because of the pandemic.
+The 49-year-old lawyer, citing health problems of his own, is in home confinement in California awaiting two other criminal trials.

-Manafort’s relocation came after the Justice Department signaled it would send certain inmates in federal penitentiaries, including nonviolent white collar criminals, to serve time from home to slow the spread of the coronavirus.
-Citing the pandemic in an April 3 memo, Attorney General William Barr said a broader swath of inmates should be considered for home confinement, urging prison officials prioritize vulnerable inmates.
+The Justice Department is releasing certain inmates, including non-violent white-collar criminals, to slow the spread of the coronavirus.
+In an April 3 memo, Barr cited the pandemic and said a broader swath of inmates should be considered, urging prison officials to prioritize vulnerable inmates.

 Manafort fits that definition, according to his legal team.
 He takes 11 medications daily and suffers from high blood pressure, liver disease and respiratory ailments, according to an April 13 letter that Downing sent to the Bureau of Prisons director and the warden at FCI Loretto.
-Manafort was hospitalized for several days in December due to a heart condition and contracted bronchitis and influenza in February.
+Manafort was hospitalized for several days in December because of a heart condition and contracted bronchitis and influenza in February.

-He began a quarantine at the prison on March 30, making him eligible for an immediate transfer, Downing wrote.

 Before being tapped by the Trump campaign in early 2016, Manafort had spent more than a decade doing lucrative political consulting work for Ukrainian politicians who were aligned with the Kremlin.
 Manafort quit the campaign that August, after reports that he had accepted millions in cash payments from Ukraine’s former ruling party.